mjeffe/webframe-simple/README.md

 There is not much here, so if you are familiar with how web sites are built in PHP, it should all make sense.

-To get started Fork, clone or download this repo.
+To get started fork, clone or download this repo.
 Then, in the `public` directory:

 * Rename/add/remove directories to suit your needs
 * Modify `navbar.php` and match the menu items with your directories